How to Plant, Grow and Care For Peperomia Hope

 Although these plants originate from the tropics, Peperomia grows well in moderate humidity levels.

-It prefers temperatures that are constant – fluctuating temperatures can be fatal.
-Although commonly called radiator plants, it’s better to Peperomia ‘Hope’ away from the radiator.
+This plant prefers constant temperatures, as fluctuations can be fatal.
+Although commonly called radiator plants, it’s better to keep Peperomia ‘Hope’ away from the radiator.

-Although they come from tropical regions where the humidity is high, Peperomia does well in moderate humidity (40-50%) and can survive in drier conditions.
-Misting the leaves and stems may damage the leaves and lead to rotting so if you do want to increase humidity, use a humidifier or pebble tray instead.
+Although peperomias come from tropical regions where humidity is high, they do well in moderate humidity (40-50%) and can survive in drier conditions.
+Misting the leaves and stems may damage them and lead to rotting, so if you want to increase humidity, use a humidifier or pebble tray instead.

 Fertilizing